Peter Biar Ajak: Escape to the United States

 In early-to-mid June 2020, Ajak received word from senior government officials in South Sudan that President Salva Kiir had ordered the NSS to either abduct him from Kenya or murder him.
 The South Sudanese government had used this tactic before, namely in 2017 when two dissidents, Dong Samuel Luak and Aggrey Iddris, were abducted from Nairobi and seemingly executed.
 He and his family were forced to go into hiding for several weeks until the United States government granted them emergency visas.
-They fled the country and arrived safely in Washington, D.C. on July 23, 2020.
+They fled the country and arrived safely in Washington, D.C., on July 23, 2020.

+Arrest in United States

+On March 5, 2024, Ajak was named in a U.S. Department of Justice complaint which charged him and an associate with three counts relating to illegal arms exportation to South Sudan through a third country.
+The complaint alleges that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.
+If convicted, Ajak could face up to 50 years in prison.

+In June 2025, Jane Street Capital co-founder Robert Granieri claimed he was duped into funding the alleged coup plot, helping Ajak purchase Stinger missiles, AK-47s, and grenades, among other weapons.
+Ajak has pleaded not guilty.

 Publications

 Ajak has written extensively on the situation in South Sudan.
 In January 2013, he co-wrote an article for SSRN Electronic Journal entitled "South Sudan's Capability Trap: Building a State with Disruptive Innovation."
 In 2015 he published an article with the International Peace Institute entitled "State Formation, Humanitarianism, and Institutional Capabilities in South Sudan."
 In January 2016, he was among co-authors who contributed to the book Considering the State: Perspectives on South Sudan's Subdivision and Federalism Debate.

-His doctoral thesis, entitled "Building on Sand: The Sudan People's Liberation Movement Army and State Formation in South Sudan" is embargoed until September 2021.
+His doctoral thesis at University of Cambridge is "Building on Sand: The Sudan People's Liberation Movement Army and State Formation in South Sudan".